Terms of Service

 means third-party websites or resources.

-means an external person not working for and not contracted by the Company or its subsidiaries and visiting workplaces of the Client by using the deskbird Platform.
+means an external person not working for and not contracted by the Company or its subsidiaries or similar and visiting workplaces of the Client by using the deskbird Platform.

 means desks, offices, meeting rooms and other places where the Employees can do their work within the Company.